ESCI 122: Earth History

 Major Course Content

-1. Introduction to Earth System History
+1. Introduction to Earth System History: understanding historical geology and methods of reconstruction

 Suggested Reading Other Than Required Textbook